 FEDERAL GOVERNMENT ACTION.
-In September 1999, the United States government commenced litigation against Liggett and the other tobacco companies in the United States District Court for the District of Columbia.
+In September 1999, the United States government commenced litigation against Liggett and the other major tobacco companies in the United States District Court for the District of Columbia.
 The action seeks to recover an unspecified amount of health care costs paid for and furnished, and to be paid for and furnished, by the Federal Government for lung cancer, heart disease, emphysema and other smoking-related illnesses allegedly caused by the fraudulent and tortious conduct of defendants, to restrain defendants and co-conspirators from engaging in fraud and other unlawful conduct in the future, and to compel defendants to disgorge the proceeds of their unlawful conduct.
 The complaint alleges that such costs total more than \$20,000,000 annually.
 The action asserted claims under three federal statutes, the Medical Care Recovery Act ("MCRA"), the Medicare Secondary Payer provisions of the Social Security Act ("MSP") and RICO.
 In September 2000, the court dismissed the government's claims based on MCRA and MSP, reaffirming its decision in July 2001.
-In the September 2000 decision, the court also determined not to dismiss the government's claims based on RICO, under which the government continues to seek court relief to restrain the defendant tobacco companies from allegedly engaging in fraud and other unlawful conduct and to compel disgorgement.
-In May 2003, the court denied the industry's partial summary judgment motion which sought summary judgment as to the government's advertising, marketing, promotion and warning claims on the basis that these claims are within the exclusive jurisdiction of the Federal Trade Commission.
-Additional motions for summary judgment have been filed by the government and defendants, and those motions are pending before the court.
+In the September 2000 decision, the court also determined not to dismiss the government's RICO claims, under which the government continues to seek court relief to restrain the defendant tobacco companies from allegedly engaging in fraud and other unlawful conduct and to compel disgorgement.
+In May 2003, the court denied the industry's motion which sought partial summary judgment as to the government's advertising, marketing, promotion and warning claims on the basis that these claims are within the exclusive jurisdiction of the Federal Trade Commission.
+In January 2004, the court granted one of the government's pending motions and dismissed certain equitable defenses of defendants.
+In April 2004, the court denied Liggett's motion to be dismissed from the case.
+The remaining motions for summary judgment filed by the government and defendants are still pending before the court.